-Regardless if the outreach activities are ‘open doors’ days when your donors and supporters can engage with your staff members or events when the entire community comes together – community outreach is one of the most effective strategies for building a strong nonprofit brand and driving the growth of your organization.
+Regardless of the outreach activities are ‘open doors’ days when your donors and supporters can engage with your staff members or events when the entire community comes together – community outreach is one of the most effective strategies for building a strong nonprofit brand and driving growth of your organization.

 6. Personalize Your Organization